jazzband/djangorestframework-simplejwt/README.rst

 Be aware that, if you are using the blacklist app, Simple JWT will validate all sliding tokens against the blacklist for each authenticated request.
-This will slightly reduce the performance of authenticated API views.
+This will reduce the performance of authenticated API views.

 Blacklist app
 -------------